encode/django-rest-framework/docs/api-guide/viewsets.md

         pass

 By creating your own base `ViewSet` classes, you can provide common behavior that can be reused in multiple views across your API.

-For advanced usage, it's worth noting the that `ViewSetMixin` class can also be applied to the standard Django `View` class.
-Doing so allows you to use REST framework's automatic routing with regular Django views.

 [cite]: http://guides.rubyonrails.org/routing.html